 - You’ve Got an Etsy Page – Don’t discount your hobby just because you sell on Etsy.
 There are hundreds of thousands of sellers operating full fledged businesses through Etsy.
 While their revenue varies from one seller to another, Etsy (as well as eBay and Amazon) is a great place to test the waters with your business.

 - You’ve Got the Right Mindset – You think like an entrepreneur.
 You’re constantly coming up with new product ideas.
 You’re ready to own your own business!
 There’s nothing stopping you but yourself.

 Now That You’re Geared Up, How to Prep Your New Business

 Making the mental shift to turn your hobby into a business is the first step.
 Now you’ve got more work to do!

-- First, search to see if anyone’s using the name you want.
+- First, search for your preferred business name to see if anyone’s using the name you want.
 If it’s available, file a DBA under that name.

 - Next, choose your business structure.
 The S Corp is popular for small business owners.